Thursday, June 12, 2008

 The next day Sarah, Mayim and I sat outside enjoying some rare sunshine, played with a frog found next to RV, and read each other the book "The Perfect Present" a going-away gift from our South Dakota friends Celia and Jack.
 It wasn't till later that we realized that we had been a lovely snack for the mosquitoes and Sarah and I were covered in bites.

 Later the girls went on a quest for internet access, ran errands, discovered a Tollhouse Cookie store, and bought groceries while Dave hung out at the local Borders book store.
-We got back just as a major storm was starting that continued for the next 36 hours so we enjoyed our full pantry and movie selections as we watched the rain poor down.
+We got back just as a major storm was starting that continued for the next 36 hours so we enjoyed our full pantry and movie selections as we watched the rain pour down.

 We then went to the brand new Butterfly and Insect Pavilion.
 The exquisite butterflies and moths fly freely in a conservatory filled with large trees, plants rocks, waterfalls and ponds to mimic natural habitat.
 When you leave the exhibit, you enter a mirrored room to check that no butterflies are trying to hitch a ride out.
 Fascinated by the chrysalis room, we tried to match the cocoons in the hatching chambers up with the beauties we’d just seen.
 After admiring the bee hive and insects like centipedes and walking sticks, Sarah squealed with joy at seeing the different spider habitats including her favorite -- tarantulas.
 (She continues to lobby for a pet tarantula making her case that they would be the perfect pet for an RV.
 Eek!)